russtheaerialist-retired-projects/go-five/README.md

     1. I like Go
     2. I like the Johnny Five Project
-    3. GoBots totally needs to be a thing
+    3. -GoBots- GodeBots totally needs to be a thing (_gobots is already taken_)

 Current Project Status:
 ~~~~~~~~~~~~~~~~~~~~~~